AnuragRaut08/Rolling-the-Dice-on-DevOps/README.md

 # **Rolling the Dice on DevOps**

 This project revolves around automating the continuous integration/continuous deployment (CI/CD) process using various DevOps tools.
-The process includes the integration of Docker, Kubernetes, Prometheus, Jenkins, Maven, SonarQube, Nexus, Trivy, Grafana, and KubeAudit.
+The process mainly includes the integration of Docker, Kubernetes, Prometheus, Jenkins, Maven, SonarQube, Nexus, Trivy, Grafana, and KubeAudit.

 ## **Project Description**
 The project focuses on streamlining the deployment process for the Board Game Database Full-Stack Web Application.
 This web application allows users to view, add, and edit board games and reviews.
 The application follows a role-based access system where users can add and review games, and managers can edit or delete reviews.